01

 Where does TrainedBy help most at this stage?

 Usually in the weekly operating layer, the money path, and the client experience.
-Start with /features/weekly-cockpit and /features/payments.
+Start with the Weekly Cockpit and the payments surface.

 The plateau usually breaks when the system changes.